-As another potential cost-saving measure, NAFCU believes the agency should institute a streamlined FOM amendment application process, as we have repeatedly urged.
-Dozens of our members have expressed a latent desire to take advantage of modernized FOM rules, and in light of the agency's actions this morning, NAFCU anticipates a surge of FOM charter amendment applications.
+As a potential cost-saving measure, NAFCU believes the agency should institute a streamlined FOM amendment application process, as we have repeatedly urged.
+Dozens of our members have expressed a latent desire to take advantage of modernized FOM rules, and in light of the agency's actions during the October Board meeting, NAFCU anticipates a surge of FOM charter amendment applications.
 A streamlined and semi-automated approval process will be the only way for the agency to keep pace while keeping costs down.